 The disqualification of the Gregorian calendar

 Surprisingly the disqualification of the Gregorian calendar is easy as long as one is willing to do some basic investigation.
-Here are some reasons why the Gregorian calendar does not and could not possibly match the biblical calendar (keep in mind the foundation of scriptural-timekeeping when trying to determine the validity of an argument for or against).
+Here are some reasons why the Gregorian calendar does not and could not possibly match the biblical calendar (keep in mind the foundation of scriptural timekeeping when trying to determine the validity of an argument for or against).

 Transitioning from the Julian to the Gregorian calendar, several days were removed from the calendar.
-Considering the weekly seven-day cycle with the seventh-day being a Sabbath unless the numbers of days removed is a multiple of seven then that puts the Gregorian calendar out of sync with the biblical calendar.
+Considering the weekly seven-day cycle with the seventh-day being a Sabbath unless the number of days removed is a multiple of seven then that puts the Gregorian calendar out of sync with the biblical calendar.

 8. Remember the sabbath day, to keep it holy.Exodus 20:8-11 (KJV)